Creation Story – Beginning of time…

 1857-1858– Report of the Commissioner of Indian Affairs

 1858– Oneida a Sketch pt2

-1858– Eleazor Williams died in New York.
+1858– Eleazor Williams dies in New York.

 1858-1860– Digest of Claims Legislature and Canal Board

 1860-1880– John Archiquette diary was written.
-John Archiquette was the caption of the Oneida ?
+John Archiquette was the captain of the Oneida ?
 Police Department.
 The diary notes who died, who cut trees, who was buried, who was born, the epidemics.
 His son is Oscar Archiquette.

 1860– Letter to F.L.
 Fallmafge